deadhedd/obsidian-note-engine/contract.md

 If `job-wrap.sh` is missing or non-executable, execution **MUST fail fast** rather than silently degrading behavior.

 ---

-#### 3.1.6 Design Intent Summary

-This execution contract exists to enforce the following invariants:

-* There is exactly **one execution model**
-* There is exactly **one logging authority**
-* There is exactly **one place to reason about job behavior**
-* Leaf scripts remain simple, testable, and boring

-Any script that attempts to bypass or reimplement this contract is considered **incorrect by design**, even if it appears to “work”.

 ### 3.2 Logger Contract (log.sh)